October 13, 2022

 • Cumulative Distance: 814.3 kilometers

-Today be my final day on the Camino Del Norte – as least technically.
-Once I walked into the town of Arzúa, just 22 kilometers into my day, the Camino del Norte would join the Camino Frances.
-The rest of the way would be walked with pilgrims from the Camino Frances and Camino Primativo as the various routes all merged together.
+Today will be my final day on the Camino Del Norte – at least technically.
+Once I walked into the town of Arzúa, just 22 kilometers into my day, the Camino del Norte would join the Camino Francés.
+The remainder of the way to Santiago would be walked with pilgrims from the Camino Francés and Camino Primitivo, as these routes merge for this final stretch.

 So, in essence, every step beyond Arzúa would be one I walked during my first Camino in 2018.

-Of course, there was another option available to extend the Camino Del Norte just a little bit long.
-Instead of merging with the Camino Frances in Arzúa, I could have take a detour that didn’t join it until Lavacolla (near the airport on the outskirts of Santiago).
+Of course, there was another option available to extend the Camino Del Norte just a little bit longer.
+Instead of merging with the Camino Frances in Arzúa, I could have taken a detour that didn’t join it until Lavacolla (near the airport on the outskirts of Santiago).

 Knowing this would be the case, I decided to play it safe.
-I made a reservation in one of the smaller towns this evening called Salceda.
-If I was going to be in the thick of the hordes of pilgrims clamoring to get to Santiago, I didn’t want to be without a bed tonight.
-But that would would require me to walk 33 kilometers today.
+I made a reservation for this evening in Salceda, one of the smaller towns on my route.
+If I were going to be in the thick of the hordes of pilgrims clamoring to get to Santiago, I didn’t want to be without a bed tonight.
+But this reservation would require me to walk 33 kilometers today.

 Getting closer to Santiago